Harish-2502/CCC-Team-72/fn/README.md

 In the `func.yaml` file, change `runtime: node` to `runtime: docker`.

-To have our functions counts the inout words, we have to replace `func.js` with:
+To have our functions counts the input words, we have to replace `func.js` with:
 ```javascript
 const fdk = require ('@fnproject/fdk');